manimejia/manimejia.github.io/projects/OSU/Document-Workflow-Solutions.md

 ---
 client: OSU
-title: Postdoc Mentor Documentation Solution
+title: OSU Postdoc Mentor Documentation Solution
 summary: A workflow solution, based on Google Docs, to track the progress of postdoctoral mentorship at OSU.
 startdate: 2014-01-01
 enddate: 2014-02-18